Lifting Techniques Part 2 – Pulleys

 Let’s get into the meat of lifting and moving heavier loads…

-One thing that I use a LOT is a simple pulley.
+One thing that I use a LOT is a basic pulley.
 Simply put, when using a pulley or a system of pulleys called a Block and Tackle, the amount of force required to lift a load is the total weight divided by the number of lines supporting the load.
 An overhead pulley system doesn’t reduce lifting force at all.
 It does nothing more than redirect the force applied.
 Since there is only one line supporting the load, there is no reduction in force required to lift the load.

 A pulley connected to the load with one line tied off and pulling force exerted on the other end of the rope will cut the force required in half for lifting a load.
 Here, with 2 lines supporting the load, the force or effort required to lift the load is cut in half.